18520339/finding-similar-images/README.md

 ![](https://github.com/18520339/find-similar-images/blob/main/images/image1.png?raw=true)

--   In my [Data Science project](https://github.com/18520339/vietnamese-foods), my team needed to collect images through many kind of **Search Engines** for creating dataset and we chose **Google Sheets** for assigning labeling tasks to each member because of its convenient.
+-   In my [Data Science project](https://github.com/18520339/vietnamese-foods), my team needed to collect images through many kinds of **Search Engines** for creating dataset and we chose **Google Sheets** for assigning labeling tasks to each member because of its convenient.

--   There are lots of similar images when crawling from the Internet, this will cause bias in the dataset.
-Here is my solution to filter them for the **Data Preparation** step.
+-   There are lots of similar images when crawling from the Internet, this will result in biases in the dataset.
+Here is my solution to filter similar images for the **Data Preparation** step.

 ## Implementation

-1. Crawling image urls from the **Search Engines**.
+1. Get image urls from **Search Engines**.
 I have a repo for that [here](https://github.com/18520339/image-search-downloader)
 2. Copy + paste these urls to **Google Sheets**.
 In here, we can see how similar images are arranged next to each other
 3. Connect to **Google Sheets** using **Python**
 4. If just using 1 hash value, some images will be said to be the same even if they are different.
 Therefore, we decided to caculate 3 hash values for each 2 images: